Your cart is currently empty!

 One of the most common ways to edit images is by using photo editing tools such as Adobe Photoshop, Figma, GIMP, or Canva.
 These programs offer a range of features for adjusting image dimensions, resolution, and file format.
 Here are some basic steps for resizing a photo in Photoshop:

 Figma, a free online tool, and the popular editing tool Canva offer similar resizing features.
 Canva is also an easy-to-use crop tool.
-Both Figma and Canva with many online tutorials to help you get started.
+Both Figma and Canva offer online tutorials to help you get started.
 You can review our post on how to use Canva to resize a photo for a detailed explanation of this free tool.

 Several image compression tools are available that you can use for resizing images for your website.